 Reading books will be given to children from Reception through to Year 6.
 Reading books are matched to the ability of your child.
-In Reception these may begin with picture books and then books where words are gradually introduced.
-Phonic books may be sent home which match the sound/s your child maybe learning, alongside some tricky words.
+In Reception these may begin with wordless picture books and then books where words are gradually introduced.
+Phonic books may be sent home which match the sound/s you child maybe learning, alongside some tricky words.
 In the infants we use a range of reading schemes to support the children's reading development.
 These are combinations of books which can be read phonetically and other books which require sight words.
-The schemes mainly used are: Oxford University Press (Oxford Reading Tree, Floppy Phonics, Songbirds, Project X, Alien Adventures), Folly Farm and Collins Big Cat.
+The schemes mainly used are: Oxford University Press (Oxford Reading Tree, Floppy Phonics, Songbirds, Project X, Alien Adventures), 'Jelly and Bean' and Collins Big Cat.
 The books are selected and matched to the children's needs.
-Most children will have a phonic book and another book, which requires more tricky word reading.
-The books are divided into book bands (colours) to help ensure children are on the correct stage for their ability and that there is clear progression.
-In KS 2 children read books from the Oxford University Press (Chucklers, Tree Tops, Project X and Infact).
-These books are carefully graded into levels.
+The books are divided in to book bands (colours) to help ensure children are on the correct stage for their ability and that there is clear progression.
+In KS2 children read books from the Oxford University Press.
+These books are carefully graded in to levels.